e2b-dev/awesome-ai-agents/README.md

 General purpose

 ### Description
+A BabyAGI-inspired agent that can recall infinite memory, "thinks" before making action, and doesn't lose memory after being shutting down
 - Model: GPT-4
 - Language: Python
 - Uses OpenAI and Pinecone to give memory to an AI agent and also allows it to "think" before making an action (outputting text)